Office Address

 As per Rule 3(zb) of the Medical Devices Rules, 2017, a "medical device" means:

-2. Substances including mechanical contraceptives such as condoms, intrauterine devices, tubal rings; disinfectants; and insecticides;
+2. Substances including mechanical contraceptives such as condoms, intrauterine devices, tubal rings, disinfectants, and insecticides.

 3. Devices notified from time to time as medical devices by the Central Government.